-The Group is both a lessee and lessor of property, plant and equipment.
+The Group is a lessee of property, plant and equipment.
 A contract is, or contains, a lease if the contract conveys the right to control the use of an identified asset for a period of time in exchange for consideration.
 An identified asset may be specifically or implicitly specified.
 Control exists when the lessee has both the right to direct the use of the identified asset and the right to obtain substantially all of the economic benefits from that use.